TwosHusbandS/Project-127/Installer/Changelogs/Help.md

 * If something isnt right, Verifying (Rightclick on Install Button), Re-Installing or manually deleting and Installing a Component is always worth a try

+* You can reset the information which Compoenents are installed and in which Version by tripple right-clicking the "Refresh" Button inside the ComponenetManager.

 * If you cant see the MultiMonitor Overlay, RIGHT-click the \"Enable Multi Monitor Mode\" Checkbox to Reset its Position

 * If launching through Social Club does not work, and you believe the Social Club Downgrade to be the cause of this, you can try the following: Head into P127 Settings, on the checkbox of "Launch through Social Club", rightclick and enable "Force SC Installation Path"

 * If something is still not working, you can always try hitting the "RESET ALL" Button inside P127 Settings.
 This might take a few minutes, and Project 1.27 will quit automatically when its done.
 Re - Open it and everything should work again.
 You will need to verifying Files via Steam / Rockstar / Epic afterwards.

 ## Support